YouGuess21/picoCTF/binexp/stonks.md

 1478 shares of KIR
 Goodbye!
 ```
 Converting this hexadecimal to ASCII we get text that vaguely resembles the flag.
 I realised that the bytes are not in the right order as we extracted them from a stack in the top down uproach.
-After rearranging them in the right order the obtained flag was picoCTF{I_l05t_4ll_my_m0n3y_a24c14a6}
+After rearranging them in the right order the obtained flag was
+Required flag: picoCTF{I_l05t_4ll_my_m0n3y_c7cb6cae}